codingwithmath/codingwithmath/README.md

 ### Hi there, I'm Matheus 🇧🇷

-🔨 Building things with Node.js at [DX.CO](https://www.somosdx.co) <br>
+🔨 Building things with Javascript at [DX.CO](https://www.somosdx.co) <br>
-👨‍💻 Currently learning about Typescript, GraphQL and NestJS
+👨‍💻 Currently learning about Typescript and React ⚛️